igwgames/create-nes-game/README.md

 ## Where can I put my code?

 The general answer is to use the "source" directory.
-There are subfolders for assembly (assembly) and optionally for C, if you've enabled that.
+There are subfolders for assembly, and optionally for C if you've enabled that.
 You can create as many subfolders as you'd like beneath these.

 Assembly code must be included from `source/assembly/main.asm`, using the `.include` feature of ca65.